Granada: End of Muslim rule and 16th-century changes

-On 2 January 1492, the last Muslim ruler in Iberia, Emir Muhammad XII, known as "Boabdil" to the Spanish, surrendered complete control of the Emirate of Granada to the Catholic Monarchs (Ferdinand II of Aragon and Isabella I of Castile), after the last episode of the Granada War.
+On 2 January 1492, the last Muslim ruler in Iberia, Emir Muhammad XI, known as "Boabdil" to the Spanish, surrendered complete control of the Emirate of Granada to the Catholic Monarchs (Ferdinand II of Aragon and Isabella I of Castile), after the last episode of the Granada War.

 The 1492 capitulation of the Kingdom of Granada to the Catholic Monarchs is one of the most significant events in Granada's history.
 It brought the demise of the last Muslim-controlled polity in the Iberian Peninsula.
 The terms of the surrender, outlined in the Treaty of Granada at the end of 1491, explicitly allowed the Muslim inhabitants, known as mudéjares, to continue unmolested in the practice of their faith and customs.
 This had been a traditional practice during Castilian (and Aragonese) conquests of Muslim cities since the takeover of Toledo in the 11th century.
 The terms of the surrender pressured Jewish inhabitants (then numbering 110 households) to convert or leave within three years, but this provision was quickly superseded by the Alhambra Decree, issued only a few months later on 31 March, which instead forced all Jews in Spain to convert or be expelled within four months.
 Those who converted became known as conversos (converts).
 This move, along with the progressive erosion of other guarantees provided by the surrender treaty, raised tensions and fears within the remaining Muslim community during the 1490s.
 Many of the city's affluent Muslims and its traditional ruling classes emigrated to North Africa in the early years after the conquest, but these early emigrants numbered only a few thousand, with the rest of the population unable to afford leaving.
 (Note: Boabdil, for example, exiled from Adra to Cazaza to establish in Fes.)

 By 1499, Cardinal Francisco Jiménez de Cisneros grew frustrated with the slow pace of the efforts of the first archbishop of Granada, Hernando de Talavera, to convert non-Christians and undertook a program of forced baptisms, creating the converso class for Muslims and Jews.
-Cisneros's new strategy, which was a direct violation of the terms of the treaty, provoked the Rebellion of the Alpujarras (1499–1501) centered in the rural Alpujarras region southeast of the city.
+Cisneros's new strategy, which was a direct violation of the terms of the treaty, provoked the Rebellion of the Alpujarras (1499–1501) centred in the rural Alpujarras region southeast of the city.
 The rebellion lasted until 1500 in Granada and continued until 1501 in the Alpujarras.
 Responding to the rebellion of 1501, the Crown of Castile rescinded the Treaty of Granada, and mandated that Granada's Muslims convert or emigrate.
 Many of the remaining Muslim elites subsequently emigrated to North Africa.
 The majority of the Granada's mudéjares converted (becoming the so-called moriscos or Moorish) so that they could stay.
 Both populations of converts were subject to persecution, execution, or exile, and each had cells that practiced their original religion in secrecy (the so-called marranos in the case of the conversos accused of the charge of crypto-Judaism).